 We also provide unsecured credit to our customers in the normal course of business.
 Customer exposures that potentially subject us to credit risk include our accounts receivable, inventory on hand, and non-cancelable purchase orders in support of customer demand.
 From time to time, we extend the payment terms applicable to certain customers.
 If this becomes our practice, it could adversely impact our working capital requirements, and increase our financial exposure and credit risk.
-We attempt to mitigate customer credit risk by monitoring our customers' financial condition and performing ongoing credit insurance from a financial institution to reduce our credit exposure to certain customers.
+We attempt to mitigate customer credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations as appropriate.
+In certain instances, we may obtain letters of credit or other forms of security from our customers.
+We may also purchase credit insurance from a financial institution to reduce our credit exposure to certain customers.
 We consider credit risk in determining our estimates of reserves for potential credit losses.
 The carrying amount of financial assets recorded in the consolidated financial statements, net of any allowances or reserves for losses, represents our estimate of maximum exposure to credit risk.
 At December 31, 2016, less than 1% of our gross accounts receivable are over 90 days past due.
 Accounts receivable are net of an allowance for doubtful accounts of \$3.1 at December 31, 2016 (December 31, 2015 - \$3.1).